DijoG/SimMod_E-Post/README.md

 # SimMod_E-Post
-Jupyter notebook exercises and solutions for complex simulation modelling of electric trucks.\
+Jupyter Notebook exercises and solutions for complex simulation modelling of electric trucks.\
 ***ipynb_Aufgabe*** directory contains the exercises.\
 ***ipynb_Loesung*** directory contains the solutions.\
 Do consider a careful interpretation of Model.py solution.\